vfaronov/httpolice/doc/streams.rst

 __ https://en.wikipedia.org/wiki/Packet_analyzer

 HTTPolice can parse HTTP/1.x streams from the ground up.
-HTTP/2 is not yet supported.
+Parsing HTTP/2 is not yet supported.

 Using tcpflow